nagajaga/Reseptit/documentation/instructions.md

 Clicking add to shopping list will take you to a form that requests an item and a quantity to add to the shopping list.

 ## Display shopping list
-Clicking display shopping list will show list all items and quantities on the shopping list.
+Clicking display shopping list will list all items and quantities on the shopping list.